filip-pr/Uni-Art/README.md

 `Video is lagging/skipping frames/too slow:`
 - Decrease the video FPS or the character count.
 This is caused due to pygame not being able to handle rendering all the characters in the desired frame rate.

+`Unable to open .charim or .charvid file that was created on different computer`
+- There isn't an easy fix for this, because it is likely caused by you not having the font the image was created in.
+You can either try to find out what font it was created with and somehow install it or find the source image/video and recreate it yourself.

 ### Configuring of char_set_ranges.txt
 To add custom character ranges as character sets one must add lines to the char_set_ranges.txt.
 All the lines must be in format: